 • Open lead 4 days/week; responsible for daily espresso dial-in on a La Marzocco Strada (3-group) and pour-over calibration across V60, Kalita, and Chemex

-• Served an average of 140 drinks per 6-hour shift; maintained average ticket time of 2:40 (fine-dining espresso benchmark 3-4 min)
+• Served an average of 140 drinks per 6-hour shift; held average ticket time at 2:40 against the cafe's posted 3-minute target

-• Trained 6 new baristas on milk steaming, latte art (rosetta + heart consistency 92%+), and single-origin-brewing guidance
+• Trained 6 new baristas on milk steaming, latte art (rosetta and heart consistency 92%+ per our weekly bar calibration), and single-origin-brewing guidance

-• Led monthly cupping sessions with 8 team members; introduced SCA cupping score sheet methodology
+• Led monthly cupping sessions with 8 team members; introduced the SCA cupping score sheet methodology

 • Managed POS (Square for Retail) and cash drawer: zero shortages across 18 months, supported 220+ regulars recognized by name